Sion719/Dissertation/README.md

 | `FeatureType` | Feature tested (Colour or Orientation) |

 #### Files
-- `data/dissertation_data.xlsx` — main dataset
+- `data/dissertation_data.xlsx` — contains anonymised datasets (Excel) used for analysis
-- `analysis/summary_statistics.xlsx` — descriptive and inferential results summary
-- `Dissertation/Dissertation_Project.docx` — full written dissertation
+- `Dissertation/Dissertation_Project.docx` — full research report including data analysis and interpretation

 ---

 ### Analysis
 Analyses were conducted using **JASP** and **Excel**:
-- **Descriptive statistics:** means, standard deviations, and condition comparisons
+- **Descriptive statistics:** means, standard deviations, and coefficient of variation
 - **Inferential analysis:** repeated-measures ANOVAs examining effects of spatial and non-spatial attention
-- **Visualization:** bar plots and interaction charts illustrating condition effects

 Although the original task code was developed in **Python** and **MATLAB**, only processed data and analysis outputs are provided here for confidentiality and reproducibility reasons.